nonsignificantp/stats-roadmap/README.md

 [Causal Diagrams: Draw your assumptions before your conclusions](https://www.edx.org/course/causal-diagrams-draw-assumptions-harvardx-ph559x): Learn to use direct acyclic graphs for drawing causal inference.
 Helpful for identifying and illustrating the presence of confounders, mediators and colliders.

-[Amazon machine learning course for data scientists](https://aws.amazon.com/training/learning-paths/machine-learning/data-scientist/): A must do course that introduce in a comprehensive manner the fundamentals math behind regression, specifically MLE.
+[Amazon machine learning course for data scientists](https://aws.amazon.com/training/learning-paths/machine-learning/data-scientist/): A must do course that introduce in a comprehensive manner the fundamental math behind regression.

 #### Youtube